 The Victorian Valuer-General is the authority responsible for the conduct of supplementary valuations and the provision of monthly advice to council regarding basis of valuation and Australian Valuation Property Classification Code (AVPCC) changes.
-Supplementary valuations may be carried out for a number of reasons including rezoning, subdivisions, amalgamations, renovations, new constructions, extensions, occupancy changes and corrections.
+Supplementary valuations may be carried out for several reasons including rezoning, subdivisions, amalgamations, renovations, new constructions, extensions, occupancy changes and corrections.